volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

   namespace  = "staging"
   aws_region = ["us-east-1"]

-  // One of the arguments from this list "default_blocked_services block_all_services blocked_services" must be set default_blocked_services = true
+  // One of the arguments from this list "blocked_services default_blocked_services" must be set default_blocked_services = true

   // One of the arguments from this list "aws_cred" must be set